megaSpoon/megaSpoon.github.io/_posts/2016-10-03-class-schedule-for-self-learning.md

 Integer overflows quietly produce the wrong answer.

 Division by zero can't produce a real number either -- but unlike real numbers, double has a special value for POSITIVE_INFINITY, so that's what it returns when you divide a positive integer by zero.
 If the code is trying to compute an average value, infinity is unlikely to be a correct or useful answer.

+Why do we need to write down our assumptions?
+Because programming is full of assumptions.
+If we don't write them down, we won't remember them, and other people who need to read or change our programs later won't know them.
+They'll have to guess.

+Programs have to be written with two goals in mind:

+- communicating with the computer.
+First persuading the compiler that your program is sensible — syntactically correct and type-correct — and then getting the logic right so that it gives the right results at runtime.
+- communicating with other people.
+Making the program easy to understand, so that when somebody has to fix it, improve it, or adapt it in the future, they can do so.